Auto Accident Lawyer in Santa Clarita

 Who Is Responsible for Your Accident?

-Depending on the circumstances, you may have grounds to file a claim against:
+Depending on the circumstances, you may have grounds to file a claim against the following:

-• The other driver or drivers: Driver error is perhaps the most common cause of accidents.
-Speeding, changing lanes without checking blind spots, or driving while intoxicated are just some of the many negligent acts which can cause drivers to be liable for a crash.
+- The other driver or drivers: Driver error is perhaps the most common cause of accidents.
+Speeding, changing lanes without checking blind spots, or driving while intoxicated are just some of the many negligent acts which can cause drivers to be liable for a collision.

 Comparative Negligence Laws in California